South Carolina

 Voting in South Carolina

-Polls are open on Election Day from 7:00 a.m. to 7:00 p.m. or until the last person in line at 7 p.m. has voted.
-Anyone in line at 7:00 p.m. will be allowed to vote and is entitled to do so.
+Election Day: Polls are open from 7 a.m. to 7 p.m.
+EST on Election Day, or until the last person in line at 7 p.m. has voted.

 Early voters may vote at an early voting location for two weeks prior to Election Day.